 The vast majority of our graduates obtained full-time employment or decided to continue their education through graduate studies.

-The salary information listed below is based on student-reported starting salaries.
 We provide students with the information they need to understand salary expectations by industry, sector, and geographic location.

 Illinois Tech graduates are well-positioned to pursue continuing education in a variety of areas.
-Around 14% of graduates decide to immediately continue their education in either masters or doctoral-level studies.

 Fields of Study